iggyrrieta/ros_joystick/README.md

 This ROS package contains a joystick to move a robot and get its position.

-Educationak package to start working with ROS using QT.
+Educational package to start working with ROS using QT.

+Tested in UBUNTU 18.04 LTS with ROS Melodic.